top of page

 Food & Beverage 4

 There is quite a variety of food offerings at Oriole Park, although it seems more limited than in previous years.
-There has been a change of food companies this year and we have heard rumors of offerings not being as good as in the past.
+There was a change of food companies in 2023 and some people have complained about the offerings not being as good as in the past.
 We didn't see the quality being lowered but it is something to think about and we will also update if we discover more on this front.

 Prices are not cheap, but not entirely unreasonable either.
 Hot dogs are an example of this.
 The basic dog available throughout the park is around $6.
 Spend just a few cents more than that and get a beer-soaked bratwurst.